mbogh/rss-parse-module/README.md

 RSS Feed Parser for Parse Cloud Code
 ================

-A RSS Feed parser for Parse Cloud Code which is useful if you want the content of a RSS feed to end up in Parse.
+A RSS Feed parser for Parse Cloud Code which is useful if you want the content of a RSS feed to end up in the Parse data store.

 Installation
 ------------